BDNYC/UltracoolTypingKit/README.md

 ```

-If you have the Cruz 2017 templates in ascii format, you can [download](.../blob/master/templates/Cruz2017_Templates.hdf5) the hdf5 file from this repository.
+If you have the Cruz 2017 templates in ascii format, you can [download](.../blob/master/templates/Cruz2017_Templates.hdf5)
+the hdf5 file from this repository.
-You can also save an hdf5 file the first time you run Ultracool Typing Kit.
+You can also convert the ascii templates to an hdf5 file the first time you run Ultracool Typing Kit
+using the following method.

 ```python
 from TypeFinder import*